al-ell/photography-website/TESTING.md

 | Save my personal details after making a purchase | Option to save if checking out when signed in |
 | Create or edit my account to update my details | Registration, login and profile pages |
 | Login in my account so that I can view my order history | Links on profile page to order history summary |

-#### Future Implementation

-* Manage users' accounts so that I can make any required changes to them if needed
-* Make new galleries and upload new images to the galleries
-* Users can add gallery images to favouries

 - - -